Programme/Approved Electives for 2022/23

 Attain detailed familiarity with the key conceptual and theoretical debates within the literature on the study and practice of foreign policy: 1,2Develop critical thinking of scholarly literature in terms of various explanations about foreign policy behaviours: 1,2Engage with questions about the politics of foreign policy in both verbal discussions and written productions and develop both clarity and individuality in participants┐ writing and speaking skills: 1,2

-10 hours attendance at lectures [scheduled]10 hours attendance at seminars [scheduled]5 hours of group supervision [scheduled] 5 hours of making group presentation [independent] 30 hours of group presentation preparation [independent]20 hours of preparing for seminars [independent] 70 hours of exam preparation [independent]
+10 hours attendance at lectures [scheduled]10 hours attendance at seminars [scheduled]5 hours of pair supervision about the essay topics [scheduled] 10 hours of making pair presentation [independent] 15 hours of pair presentation preparation [independent]20 hours of preparing for seminars [independent] 80hours of essay writing and preparation [independent]

 1: Presentation weighted 40%